spaceotech/DemoSKInfiniteScroll/README.md

 No?
 Don’t worry then.

-I’ve a solution for you.
-I’ve programmed infinite scroll in one of our live projects at Space-O Technologies, trusted [iPhone App Development company](http://www.spaceotechnologies.com/iphone-app-development/) in India.
-I thought, it might be helpful to you as well, so I’ve uploaded the whole source code here.
+We’ve a solution for you.
+We’ve programmed infinite scroll in one of our live projects at Space-O Technologies, trusted [iPhone App Development company](http://www.spaceotechnologies.com/iphone-app-development/) in India.
+We thought, it might be helpful to you as well, so I’ve uploaded the whole source code here.
 Feel free to download it.

 And if you’ve any questions regarding it, ask it in the comment section of the blog.
-I’ll get back to you as soon as possible.
+We’ll get back to you as soon as possible.
 Enjoy!

 ![Demo Gif](https://dl.dropboxusercontent.com/u/92255522/Xtra/Infinite%20scroll/mov.gif)